 ONC HIGH-PRIORITY / NON-INTERRUMPTIVE

 ONC HIGH-PRIORITY (ONC-HP) [19] consists of a set of high-severity DDIs for use in electronic health records (EHR).
-This dataset is characterized by contraindicated and highly clinical significant DDIs.
+This dataset is characterized by contraindicated and highly clinically significant DDIs.
 Nevertheless, most of the DDIs included in this resource lack of primary literature supporting their evidence.
 We retrieve information regarding clinical significance, evidence level, and management options features.
 It is a one-time updated project published in April 2012.

 ONC NON-INTERRUMPTIVE (ONC-NI) [20] consists of a set of low priority DDIs feasible for non-interruptive alerts that aims to reduce alert fatigue for the provider’s workflow of EHRs.
 We retrieved information regarding the clinical significance and evidence level features.
 Like ONC HIGH-PRIORITY, this is also a one-time updated project published in September 2012.